party2020/100-days-of-code/log.md

 **Today's Progress**: ... freestyle more css /positioning

-**Thoughts**: working. barely. breakfast was salmon salad. my neck &my back on mangled. grateful {some mobility. neck rubs. salmon. salad} ... activity level too low. too much runnin. shots in the gym for the crown. late nites. another day requiring commitment.
+**Thoughts**: working. barely. breakfast was salmon salad. my neck &my back on mangled. grateful {some mobility. neck rubs. salmon. salad} ... activity level too low. have been coding on the bounce but... too much runnin. shots in the gym for the crown. late nites. another day requiring commitment. need to sit. still. at desk!

 **Link(s) to work**: ...
 N/A